pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 | `.iter_mut()` | `Iterator<Item = &mut T>` |
 | `.into_iter()` | `Iterator<Item = T>` |

-Something that is not immediately obvious to beginner Rustaceans but that intermediate Rustaceans take for granted is that most types are not their own iterators.
-If a type is iterable we almost always impl some custom iterator type which iterates over it rather than trying to make it iterate over itself:
+Something that is not immediately obvious to beginner Rustaceans, but that intermediate Rustaceans take for granted, is that most types are not their own iterators.
+If a type is iterable, we almost always impl some other custom iterator type to iterate over it, rather than trying to make it iterate over itself:

 ```rust
 struct MyType {